 - The 14 weeks do not have to be with one employer.

-- The employee must be in current employment in order to be eligible.
+- The employee must be in current employment.

 When to qualify for the Hawaii disability program: